Lender

 2. Alternative lenders

 Alternative lenders enjoy the benefit of relaxed regulations by federal agencies, and they are not subjected to the same level of regulation as traditional lenders.
-Examples of alternative lenders include online lenders, peer to peer lenders, and crowdfunding.
+Examples of alternative lenders include online lenders, peer-to-peer lenders, and crowdfunding.
 They mainly provide short-term credit, and they may not require borrowers to provide collateral.

 For large amounts of loans, alternative lenders may require borrowers to provide more documentation than traditional lenders require.
 Some of the documentation required includes business and personal financial statements, credit reports, business plans, proof of employment, etc.